Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 How much does it cost?

-Each train is ticketed separately, so add up the price for each leg of the journey.
-On the sleeper train, berths are sold individually, so one ticket means one bed, the other beds in your compartment will be sold to other passengers.
-For sole occupancy, simply book 1 ticket in a single-berth sleeper or 2 tickets in a 2-berth sleeper or 4 tickets in a 4-berth couchette & so on.
+All these fares vary like air fares.
+Each train is ticketed separately.
+On the sleeper, berths are sold individually so one ticket means one bed, other beds will be sold to other passengers.
+For sole occupancy, book 1 person in a single-berth sleeper or 2 people in a 2-berth sleeper or 4 tickets in a 4-berth couchette and so on.

 1. London to Paris